Playjasb2/Second-Brain/content/index.md

 ---
-title: Welcome to My Second Brain
+title: Welcome to My Notes
 ---

 Here you would find all my notes that I take so far.